Ik301/Blog/content/posts/about.md

 ---
 ## Who Am I?

-Princeton class of 2029, Financial Engineering major.
-Passionate about variety of things like poetry, reading, technology, and more.
+Princeton class of 2029, Financial Engineering major and Philsophy minor.
+Passionate about variety of things like poetry, philsophy, technology, and more.
 Navigating life as best as I can, enjoying all it has to offer.

 I started this blog in 2022 as a personal project, an online notebook of sorts.
 A place to share my thoughts, passions, and findings.
 I hope you join me in my journey, growing along side me!